Kotlin/kotlin-jupyter/docs/README-STUB.md

 This behavior is defined by `json` library descriptor.
 Descriptors for all supported libraries can be found in [libraries](../libraries) directory.
 A library descriptor may provide a set of properties with default values that can be overridden when library is included.
-The major use case for library properties is to specify particular version of library.
+The major use case for library properties is to specify a particular version of library.
 If descriptor has only one property, it can be defined without naming:
 ```
 %use krangl(0.10)